-Here are some terms to use in your resume:
+Here are some ideas on brainstorming terms to use in your resume:

-- Mention you know how you can ideate using mind maps
+- Mention you know how you can ideate using mind mapping.

-- Highlight instances of using mind maps in the past
+- Highlight instances of using mind mapping tools like Miro.

 How well you work in teams, in groups, and partnerships are essential considerations.